 - Make sure it was actually the student that logged in and completed each document and not a parent.

-- Make sure the name entered on the eMPN matches exactly the name associated with the PIN you are entering.
+- Make sure the name entered on the eMPN matches exactly the name associated with the FSA ID you are entering.

 It typically will take 24–48 hours for us to import confirmation that you’ve completed these items.

-Why is the loan amount I see deducted from my bill different from what I saw on my award letter?
+Why is the loan amount I see deducted from my bill different from my award letter?

-I “jumped” a grade level mid-year (after completing the fall semester).
+I “jumped” a grade level mid-year.
 How do I get an increased loan amount?